 Task Order will be completed as a not to exceed (NTE) basis in the amount of \$2,109,270.
-A not-toexceed allowance of \$115,910 is established for Task 7 for Additional Allowances Services requested by OWNER.
+A not-to-exceed allowance of \$115,910 is established for Task 7 for Additional Allowances Services requested by OWNER.
 The lump-sum (LS) portion for the leadCAST Subscription (5-years) described under Subtask 1.3 is \$308,500.
 The grand total not to exceed amount of this Task Order is \$2,533,680.

-CONSULTANT will submit invoices monthly accompanied by written monthly status reports.
 CONSULTANT will invoice for hours incurred on the project at contractual hourly billing rates in accordance with the Contract plus subconsultant and direct costs.
 Subconsultant costs will be invoiced based on incurred cost plus 5 a percent markup in accordance with the Contract.
 For the lump sum portion on Data Management Services and the annual leadCAST subscription (Subtask 1.3), CONSULTANT shall submit monthly invoices based on the percentage of the work complete during the period of the invoice for implementation services and pus the software subscription.
 The software subscription shall be due within 30 days of every year's anniversary date from NTP.